ironbar/prompt_recovery/docs/05_Solution_Summary.md

 There is ambiguity in the task of recovering a prompt.
 Multiple prompts can lead to the same output.
 Prompts could be generic or specific and lead to the same outcome.
 F.e. `Rewrite the sentence using a different word choice.` and `Rewrite the sentence replacing beautiful by cute`.

-Thus choosing similarity as the challenge metric was likely a poor choice.
-Instead perplexity could have been used, although at the cost of higher computational cost.
+Thus, choosing similarity as the challenge metric was likely a poor choice.
+Instead, perplexity could have been used, although at the cost of higher computational cost.

 ## Learnings